Parenting rule #1: Don’t teach them they can have anybody they want. Teach them, instead, they shouldn’t want anybody they can have!

 Above all, protect your most valuable asset by settling for no less than respect.
 Don’t ignore your attractiveness, but don’t abuse it either.
 Don’t let it become your main focus.
 Don’t try to get attention only with your looks.

-Last but not least, don’t think of yourself as indisposable, because if you do, you may be the first thing a person let’s go of.
+Last but not least, don’t think of yourself as indispensable.
+If you do, you may be the first thing a person let’s go of.